atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 )T r|l i •
 t'' .*'' (
 •S ko' *' ■, _
-l“ “me in every relpeist, I should not
+l me in every relpeist, I should not
-|| I “have married your father: but he was
+|| I have married your father: but he was
 1 „ I ^ > 11 FT I
 II ‘‘ a 'man of character, and I married
 III ‘^shim for a fottlement.
 Though T
-'IM “have not been able to advance tnyfelf, h'lijijfhil •
+'IM have not been able to advance tnyfelf, h'lijijfhil •
 III yet I hope I shall be 'raifod in my st « child